shrestha-ashwin/Main-Projects/README.md

 Hire Me Website: This website is the result of my efforts at learning HTML and CSS.
 The website is purely presentational, and a lot of flexbox was used.

 Testimonials Website: This website is a testimonial layout website made using CSS Grid, and some flexbox.

+Layout: Re-created various common layouts as seen in popular websites.
+        Accordion, carousel, table, pagination, and hero sections were created.